Viktor Maslov (mathematician): Early life and career

-Scientific acitivity
+Scientific activity

-Maslov is known as a prominent specialist in the field of mathematical physics, differential equations, functional analysis, mechanics and quantum physics.
+Maslov was known as a prominent specialist in the field of mathematical physics, differential equations, functional analysis, mechanics and quantum physics.
 He developed asymptotic methods that are widely applied to equations arising in quantum mechanics, field theory, statistical physics and abstract mathematics, that bear his name.

 Maslov's asymptotic methods are closely related to such problems as the theory of a self-consistent field in quantum and classical statistics, superfluidity and superconductivity, quantization of solitons, quantum field theory in strong external fields and in curved space-time, the method of expansion in the inverse number of particle types.
 In 1983, he attended the International Congress of Mathematicians in Warsaw, where he presented a plenary report "Non-standard characteristics of asymptotic problems".

-He dealt with the problems of liquid and gas, carried out fundamental research on the problems of magnetohydrodynamics related to the dynamo problem.
+Maslov dealt with the problems of liquid and gas, carried out fundamental research on the problems of magnetohydrodynamics related to the dynamo problem.
 He also made calculations for the emergency unit of the Chernobyl nuclear power plant during the 1986 disaster.
 In 1991, he made model and forecasts of the economic situation in Russia.

-Since the early 1990s, he has been working on the use of equations of mathematical physics in economics and financial analysis.
+From the early 1990s, he worked on the use of equations of mathematical physics in economics and financial analysis.
 In particular, he managed to predict the 1998 Russian financial crisis, and even earlier, the collapse of the economic and, as a consequence, the collapse of the political system of the USSR.

 In 2008, Maslov in his own words predicted a global recession in the late 2000s.
 He calculated the critical number of U.S. debt, and found out that a crisis should break out in the near future.
 In the calculations, he used equations similar to the equations of phase transition in physics.
 In the mid-1980s, Maslov introduced the term tropical mathematics, in which the operations of the conditional optimization problem were considered.